YYN192/ecosystem-simulation/README.md

 ## 🌟 Features

 - **Species Interactions**: 🦅 Predation, 🐺 competition, and 🤝 symbiosis between species.
+More sophisticated interaction rules like mutualism, commensalism, and competition models.
 - **Environmental Factors**: 🌞 Seasonal changes, 🌱 resource depletion, and 🎲 random events such as disasters and special occurrences.
+Dynamic environment conditions based on various factors like overpopulation and resource depletion.
 - **Dynamic Population Changes**: Species populations adjust based on birth and death rates, influenced by the environment.
+Includes behaviors like migration or hibernation for specific species.
+- **Resource Management**: Detailed model for resource management where different species compete for specific types of resources (e.g., water, food, shelter).
+- **User Interface**: Input validation, enhanced visualization with Plotly, and user controls for dynamic adjustments.
+- **Performance and Scalability**: Optimized performance for larger simulations using numpy for numerical computations.
+Feature to save and load simulation states.
+- **Documentation and Testing**: Comprehensive docstrings for classes and methods, user manual, and unit and integration tests.
+- **Additional Features**: Integration of real-world data, predefined scenarios, and advanced analytics for insights into simulation results.

 ## 🐾 Species Included